 - Conduct a rodent-control and public health education program under the guidance of the local health department or agency responsible for rodent control.

 Download the Conservation Good Turn Certificate Application , When completed, submit the application to your local council service center.

-For Scouts and units that want to take their conservation work to a higher level, the William T. Hornaday Awards program encourages and recognizes units, Scouts, Venturers Sea Scouts and Scouters who design, lead, and carry out conservation projects that are based on sound scientific principles and practices.
+For Scouts and units that want to take their conservation work to a higher level, the BSA Distinguished Conservation Service Award program encourages and recognizes units, Scouts, Venturers Sea Scouts and Scouters who design, lead, and carry out conservation projects that are based on sound scientific principles and practices.
 The projects should contribute to sound conservation and long-term environmental improvement in the local community, the region, or the nation.
-The applicant is expected to research potential projects and to choose, with guidance from a Hornaday adviser, a worthy project from a recognized conservation category:
+The applicant is expected to research potential projects and to choose, with guidance from a conservation adviser, a worthy project from a recognized conservation category: